BodneyC/flocho/README.md

 ## Usage

-`:Echo lemons dog fish` will echo "lemons dog fish" in the top right
+`:Echo "lemons dog fish"` will echo "lemons dog fish" in the top right

 For further information, please see the [docs](./doc/flocho.txt)